Rivière des Rosiers: Hydrology

 The watershed of the river has an area of 140 km.
 The basin includes 112 ha of wetlands.

 Natural environment

 The main forest species are sugar maple (Acer saccharum) and red maple (Acer rubrum).

-We find 12 species of fishes in the river.
+There are twelve species of fishes in the river.
 The main species are horned mullet (Semotilus atromaculatus), black sucker (Catostomus commersoni), belly-rotten (Pimephales notatus) and the Redfin Shiner (Luxilus cornutus).

-There are 39 species of bird x from 16 distinct families along the banks of the river.
-There are among others some species of buntings, warblers, swallows, tyrants, vireos, thrushes, and some representatives of corvids, such as the Raven and the Blue Jay.
+There are 39 species of birds from 16 distinct families along the banks of the river.
+There are, among others, several species of buntings, warblers, swallows, tyrants, vireos, thrushes, and some representatives of corvids, such as the raven and the blue jay.